mika-s/mika-s.github.io/_posts/2017-11-04-creating-a-wireshark-dissector-in-lua-1.markdown

   it also has some object-oriented programming features.
 It doesn't have classes, prototypes or inheritance out of the box, but they can be made by the programmer.
 - It's dynamically typed.
 - Scope is either `local` or `global`.
-It's global if you don't declare it.
+It’s global if you don’t explicitly declare it.
 - Semicolons are not needed.
 Whitespace is not important like in Python.
 - Lines that start with `--` are comments.
 - Don't use `++` or `+=`.
 Use `i = i + 1` instead.
 - Not equal in conditionals is `~=` rather than `!=`.
 - Its types are: string, number, boolean, nil, function, userdata, thread and table.
-Number represents all numbers, both floating points and integers.
+Number represents all numbers, both floating-point numbers and integers.
 Booleans are either true or false.
   Strings are either single-quote or double-quote.
 You can forget about thread and userdata.
 - nil is a non-value.
 A variable will have the value nil before it's assigned a proper value.
-- In conditionals: nil and false are falsy, the rest are thruthy.
+- In conditionals: nil and false are falsy, the rest are truthy.
 - Lua has a type called `table`, which is also the only data structure it has.
-Tables implements associative arrays.
+Tables implement associative arrays.
 Associative arrays can be indexed by both numbers and other types, such as strings.
 They have no fixed size and elements can be added dynamically.
 Tables are often called objects.
 They are created like this: